The Curious Origins of the Stop Sign

-Their effort resonated with the citizenry and eventually led to the widespread appearance of what modern day sociologists now refer to as "stop signs" -- in urban centers, small villages, cattle crossings, universities, and even cornfields.
+Their effort resonated with the citizenry and eventually led to the widespread appearance of what modern day sociologists now refer to as "stop signs" -- in urban centers, villages, cattle crossings, and universities.

 One of the most curious facts I've unearthed in my research is this: For the past 2,000 years, Stop Signs, regardless of the country of origin, have always been octagonal.

 Apparently, each side of this iconic 8-sided, cross-cultural symbol of hoped-for stillness, has been imbued with a secret teaching of great import:

 And so... the next time you see a Stop Sign, you may want to remember that you, no matter where you think you are going or how late you are in the process of getting there, are in the act of receiving an ancient message -- one that preceded Facebook, YouTube, Instagrem, Snapchat, and Donald Trump tweeting in the middle of the night.

 Next week... the YIELD SIGN.